MadhavanAR/TechXConf2024/Community Partner Prospectus.md

 - Provide post-event feedback and insights to the Event organizers to improve future events.

 ## Your entitlements
-- Get to promote your community during the AZConf 2023 event.
+- Get to promote your community during the TechXConf 2024 event.
   - Your community logo on the event website
-  - Community partner announcement from AZConf Chennai social media handles (Twitter, LinkedIn & Meta)
+  - Community partner announcement from TechXConf Chennai social media handles (Twitter, LinkedIn & Meta)
+  -
 ## Process for Onboarding
 - Contact us: The first step to becoming a community partner is to reach out to us and express your interest.
-You can do this by sending an email to organizers@azconf.dev
+You can do this by sending an email to organizers@techxconf.com
 - Begin partnership: After completing the onboarding process, we will officially welcome you as a community partner and work with you to maximize the benefits of our partnership.

 Thank You!